apacheignite/documentation/platforms-apis/redis.md

 - [EXISTS](http://redis.io/commands/exists)
 - [DBSIZE](http://redis.io/commands/dbsize)

-Cluster nodes accepts Redis requests listening on a particular socket.
-By default each Ignite node is listening for incoming requests on `[host]:11211`.
-You can override the host and port using `ConnectorConfiguration`
+Cluster nodes accept Redis requests listening on a particular socket.
+By default, each Ignite node is listening for incoming requests on `[host]:11211`.
+You can override the host and port using `ConnectorConfiguration`.
 [block:code]
 {
   "codes": [